Account Info

 $GameStop(GME.US)$ Continued losses, targeting bears

-“Game Stop,” a major video game retail company, mainly sells game CDs, but also sells game magazines, game peripherals, and characters.
+The major video game retail company “Game Stop” mainly sells game CDs, but also sells game magazines, game peripherals, and characters.

 Two years after the GME event: If the next party came, what would you do?

 Many people have strong emotional connections.
-But the problem is that now fewer and fewer people are buying game CDs.
-Over the past few years, it can be said that the commercial situation of game stations has been deteriorating day by day.
+But the problem is that fewer and fewer people are buying game CDs now.
+Over the past few years, it can be said that the commercial situation of Game Station has deteriorated every day.
 Earnings were terrible, and stocks naturally underperformed, with a low of only $3 per share.

-In 2019, it then announced that the company had lost $470 million; in 2020, the world pandemic and Americans' spending declined.
-Naturally, the situation at gaming stations was even worse, and 300 stores had to be permanently closed.
+In 2019, it then announced that the company lost $470 million; in 2020, the world pandemic and Americans' spending declined.
+Naturally, the situation at the game station was worse, and 300 stores had to be permanently closed.

 Long and short positions reach the battlefield

-In September 2020, Ryan Cohen, founder of pet food e-commerce giant Chewy, acquired a 13% stake in Gaming Station.
-His addition is a strong shot at Gaming Station.
+In September 2020, Ryan Cohen, founder of pet food e-commerce giant Chewy, acquired 13% of GameStop's shares.
+His addition was a strong shot for GameStop.

 Two years after the GME event: If the next party came, what would you do?